Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Conclusions

-The code has been validated by comparing its outputs at fiducial values against analytical predictions, confirming that the simulated cluster counts accurately reproduce the expected SSC variance.
+The code has been validated by comparing its outputs (at fiducial values in \tabreff{tab:default_capish}) against analytical predictions, confirming that the simulated cluster counts accurately reproduce the expected SSC variance.
 The flexibility of the selection function implementation has been tested, and the impact of lensing mass–richness covariance on recovered masses has been assessed.
 Bayesian coverage tests indicate that the posteriors are unbiased and provide robust uncertainty estimates for both cosmological and scaling-relation parameters.
-We have also examined how the effective lensing mass–richness correlation parameter \citep{Wu2022selection,Zhang2024propertycov}, one of the major systematic effects in cosmology with optically-selected clusters, propagates into the cosmological posteriors.
-Comparisons with likelihood-based analyses \citep{Payerne2023} show good overall agreement, with the broader SBI posteriors reflecting the increased realism of the forward model.
-As a final validation, \capish has been applied to the \textit{Euclid} Flagship dataset \citep{Euclid2025flagship} with \capish-assigned richnesses, recovering the Flagship cosmological parameters within $1\sigma$.

-This framework offers a flexible and robust alternative for analyses of surveys such as DES, \textit{Euclid} \citep{laureijs2011euclid}, and LSST \citep{LSST}, and we propose it as a test bench for validating traditional likelihood-based cosmological pipelines and assessing their internal consistency.
+We have also examined how the effective lensing mass–richness correlation parameter \citep{Wu2022selection,Zhang2024propertycov}, one of the major systematic effects in cosmology with optically selected clusters, propagates into the cosmological posteriors.
+Comparisons with explicit-likelihood analyzes \citep{Payerne2023} show good overall agreement, with the broader SBI posteriors reflecting the increased realism of the forward model.
+Another advantage of \capish for simulation-based inference is the computational time, as \capish generates simulations and trains a posterior generator within 2.5 hours (which samples a posterior within a second), whereas one MCMC posterior sampling based on an explicit likelihood takes 4 hours.
+As a final validation, \capish has been applied to the \textit{Euclid} Flagship dataset \citep{Euclid2025flagship} with \capish-assigned richness, recovering the Flagship cosmological parameters within $1\sigma$.
+This framework offers a flexible and robust alternative for analyzes of surveys such as DES, \textit{Euclid} \citep{laureijs2011euclid}, and LSST \citep{LSST}, and we propose it as a test bench for validating explicit-likelihood cosmological pipelines and assessing their internal consistency.